openframeworks/ofBook/20_intro_to_graphics/chapter.md

 ## 2. Brushes from Freeform Shapes ##

-In the last section we drew our graphics directly onto the screen.
+In the last section, we drew our graphics directly onto the screen.
 We were storing graphics (the brush strokes) as pixels, and therefore working with [raster graphics](http://en.wikipedia.org/wiki/Raster_graphics "Raster Graphics Wiki").
-For this reason, it is hard for us to isolate and erase a single brush stroke.
-It also makes it hard for us to rescale graphics once they are drawn.
+For this reason, it is hard for us to isolate, move or erase a single brush stroke.
+It also means we can't re-render our graphics at a larger or smaller resolution.
 In contrast, [vector graphics](http://en.wikipedia.org/wiki/Vector_graphics "Vector Graphics Wiki") store graphics as a list of geometric objects (also called geometric primitives) instead of pixel values.
-Those objects can be modified after we "place" them on our screen.
-This allows us to erase or rescale a brush stroke with ease.
-Vector graphics are used most prominently with software Adobe Illustrator, Inkscape, etc.
+Those objects can be modified  (erased, moved, rescaled, etc.) after we "place" them on our screen.
+Vector graphics are used most prominently with software like Adobe Illustrator, Inkscape, etc.

 Why does any of that matter?
 We are moving into the territory of vector graphics by using freeform shapes in openFrameworks.
 We are going to be using structures that allow us to store and draw the path that the mouse takes on the screen.
-Then we are going to use play with those paths to create some brushes that do more than just trace out the cursor's movement.
+Then we will play with those paths to create brushes that do more than just trace out the cursor's movement.
 Finally, we will learn how to save our new vector graphics.

 ### 2.1 Freeform Shapes ###

-Create a new project and call it "Polylines."
-Then say hello to our new buddy [`ofPolyline`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html "ofPolyline Documentation Page"). `ofPolyline` is a data structure that allows us to store a series of sequential points and then connect them to draw a line.
-Like with `ofColor` and `ofVec2f`, `ofPolyline` provides a bunch of handy helper methods to make life easier.

-Let's get acquainted with `ofPolyline` in the context of some code.
-Define three `ofPolylines` in the header file (.h):
+Create a new project called "Polylines," and say hello to [`ofPolyline`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html "ofPolyline Documentation Page"). `ofPolyline` is a data structure that allows us to store a series of sequential points and then connect them to draw a line (among other things).
+Let's dive into some code.
+Define three `ofPolylines` (`straightSegmentPolyline`, `curvedSegmentPolyline`, `closedShapePolyline`) in the header file (.h).
+We can fill those with points in the `setup()` function:

-	ofPolyline straightSegmentPolyline;
-	ofPolyline curvedSegmentPolyline;
-	ofPolyline closedShapePolyline;

-Now, we can fill those polylines with points in the `setup()` function of the source file (.cpp):

 	straightSegmentPolyline.addVertex(100, 100);
 	straightSegmentPolyline.addVertex(150, 150);